DomenicoHyatt/100-go-mistakes/README.md

 TL;DR: Keeping interfaces on the client side avoids unnecessary abstractions.

-Interfaces are satisfied implicitly in Go, which tends to be a game- changer compared to languages with an explicit implementation.
+Interfaces are satisfied implicitly in Go, which tends to be a gamechanger compared to languages with an explicit implementation.
 In most cases, the approach to follow is similar to what we described in the previous section: _abstractions should be discovered, not created_.
 This means that it’s not up to the producer to force a given abstraction for all the clients.
 Instead, it’s up to the client to decide whether it needs some form of abstraction and then determine the best abstraction level for its needs.

 An interface should live on the consumer side in most cases.
-However, in particu- lar contexts (for example, when we know—not foresee—that an abstraction will be helpful for consumers), we may want to have it on the producer side.
+However, in particular contexts (for example, when we know—not foresee—that an abstraction will be helpful for consumers), we may want to have it on the producer side.
 If we do, we should strive to keep it as minimal as possible, increasing its reusability potential and making it more easily composable.

 #### Returning interfaces (#7)

 TL;DR: To prevent being restricted in terms of flexibility, a function shouldn’t return interfaces but concrete implementations in most cases.
 Conversely, a function should accept interfaces whenever possible.

-In most cases, we shouldn’t return interfaces but concrete implementa- tions.
+In most cases, we shouldn’t return interfaces but concrete implementations.
 Otherwise, it can make our design more complex due to package dependencies and can restrict flexibility because all the clients would have to rely on the same abstraction.
 Again, the conclusion is similar to the previous sections: if we know (not foresee) that an abstraction will be helpful for clients, we can consider returning an interface.
-Otherwise, we shouldn’t force abstractions; they should be discovered by cli- ents.
+Otherwise, we shouldn’t force abstractions; they should be discovered by clients.
 If a client needs to abstract an implementation for whatever reason, it can still do that on the client’s side.

 #### `any` says nothing (#8)

 TL;DR: Only use `any` if you need to accept or return any possible type, such as `json.Marshal`.
 Otherwise, `any` doesn’t provide meaningful information and can lead to compile-time issues by allowing a caller to call methods with any data type.

 The `any` type can be helpful if there is a genuine need for accepting or returning any possible type (for instance, when it comes to marshaling or formatting).
-In gen- eral, we should avoid overgeneralizing the code we write at all costs.
+In general, we should avoid overgeneralizing the code we write at all costs.
 Perhaps a little bit of duplicated code might occasionally be better if it improves other aspects such as code expressiveness.

 #### [Being confused about when to use generics](https://teivah.medium.com/when-to-use-generics-in-go-36d49c1aeda) (#9)